javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 ## Widget life cycle

-When a widget function is called, Jeamlit will check if it already has a widget with the same parameters.
-Jeamlit will reconnect if it thinks the widget already exists.
+When a widget function is called, Javelit will check if it already has a widget with the same parameters.
+Javelit will reconnect if it thinks the widget already exists.
 Otherwise, it will make a new one.

-As mentioned earlier, Jeamlit determines a widget's ID based on parameters such as label, min or max value, default value, placeholder text, help text, and key.
+As mentioned earlier, Javelit determines a widget's ID based on parameters such as label, min or max value, default value, placeholder text, help text, and key.
 The page name also factors into a widget's ID.

 {/* TODO decide how callback should be used as part of the key or not - pretty sure it should not, because it will be regenerated each time